drgimenez/lyra_integration/README.md

 # Lyra Integration
 ##### Author: David Gimenez Gutierrez

-This repository shows a possible integration with the DeFi protocol Lyra and it's part of the admission test for the position "Senior Smart Contract Developer at Strands"
+This repository shows a possible integration with the DeFi protocol Lyra

 ### Main project information